VC 14601.1 (a) Driving With a Suspended License

 Why Was I Driving With a Suspended License?

-Other reasons your license becomes suspended is because you’ve received too many points on your DMV record (a.k.a., a “negligent operator suspension”), or because you lost your APS hearing with the DMV.
+Other reasons your license becomes suspended is due to a negligent operator suspension, or because you lost your APS hearing with the DMV.

 What Are the Consequences for VC 14601.1 Driving With a Suspended License?

-VC 14601.1 is a California criminal charge, and may be charged as a misdemeanor or an infraction.
+VC 14601.1 may be charged as a misdemeanor or an infraction.
 If charged as a misdemeanor, you could receive jail time, fines, and probation.
-If charged as an infraction you could receive fines.
-Whether charged as a misdemeanor or an infraction, you will receive two points on your DMV record.
+If charged as an infraction you are liable for fines only.
+Whether charged as a misdemeanor or an infraction, you will receive two points on your DMV record because this offense is a moving violation.

 Get Help Now With VC 14601.1 Driving With a Suspended License